angular/angular/src/cdk/schematics/ng-update/update-schematic.md

 data file that just needs the new change inserted.

-In case there is no upgrade data for a breaking change, we need to evaluate if there should be a single `misc` migration rule that is tied to that specific breaking change, or if we should create a new migration rule in a more generic way.
+In case there is no upgrade data for a breaking change, we need to evaluate if there should be a single `misc` migration that is tied to that specific breaking change, or if we should create a new migration that accepts upgrade data (as other configurable migrations).

 ---